eirikeg1/Study-Notes/README.md

 # Overview
 ---

 My notes for master subjects.
 I use [obsidian.md](https://obsidian.md/) to write the notes.
 I use a plugin to write latex-style formulas.
+Obsidian is recommended to view the notes, as some formatting might look weird in `GitHub` or other markdown editors.

 Most images and links are made using `Wikilink`notation, therefore they will not be visible in GitHub.